Skip to main content

 W&B authentication (weightsAndBiasesAuth) validates requests using W&B SaaS credentials.
 This option supports optional usage reporting and rate limiting through the W&B platform.

 W&B authentication requires a W&B SaaS account.
-W&B self-hosted (non-SaaS) isn’t currently supported.
+W&B self-hosted (non-SaaS) isn’t supported.
 W&B SaaS authentication is in preview.
-Contact CoreWeave support if you encounter errors.
+If you encounter errors, contact CoreWeave support.

 {